-Announcements about tests, quizzes, homework and other assignments will be made during class.
+Announcements about tests, quizzes, homework and other assignments will be made during class and/or eClass.
 If you are absent, it is your responsibility to get the assignment from a classmate.
-Due to the limited number of photocopies I am permitted to make per student, it is also your responsibility to check the course website on eClass daily and upon request to print out any additional handouts or assignments and bring them to class.
+Due to the limited number of photocopies I am permitted to make per student, you must also check the course website on eClass daily and upon request to print out any additional handouts or assignments and to bring them with you.
 In certain cases, electronic access is sufficient.
 Preparedness is your responsibility, so please have all necessary texts and materials when you come to class.

-Oral Work - 15%:
+Oral Work - 10%: